msteenhagen/newdirectionsproject.github.io/_posts/2014-06-10-dinosaurs.markdown

 ---
 layout:     post
-title:      "Dinosaurs are extinct today"
+title:      "A research initiative"
-subtitle:   "because they lacked opposable thumbs and the brainpower to build a space program."
+subtitle:   "at the University of Cambridge"
-date:       2014-06-10 12:00:00
+date:       2015-06-01 12:00:00
-author:     "Start Bootstrap"
+author:     "New Directions"
 header-img: "img/post-bg-01.jpg"
 ---